Everything Ledgerly does.

 Subscription tracking

 Recurring bills are detected automatically: Netflix, Spotify, gym, insurance, utilities, the lot.
-A cadence-aware countdown chip on the dashboard shows what is about to charge next.
+A cadence-aware countdown chip on the dashboard shows what is about to charge next, and every upcoming charge is tappable: mark it paid, pause, cancel, or edit the subscription from one sheet, and the change shows up everywhere at once.

 Renewal review prompt

-When an active subscription crosses its expected charge by three or more days without an SMS, the dashboard surfaces a "Confirm renewals" card with three actions: Yes, charged (Ledgerly synthesizes the transaction); Cancel (soft-cancel the sub); Snooze 24 hours.
+When an active subscription crosses its expected charge by three or more days without an SMS, the dashboard surfaces a "Confirm renewals" card with three actions: Yes, charged (Ledgerly links the real charge it already captured, and only records a new one if nothing matches); Cancel (soft-cancel the sub); Snooze 24 hours.

 Loan Ledger